 To ensure your business is fully protected, consider these questions:

-1. Is all critical equipment covered?
+Is all critical equipment covered?
 Review your policy to confirm all machinery, including HVAC systems, electrical panels, and production equipment, is included.

-2. Does your policy include business interruption coverage?
+Does your policy include business interruption coverage?
 Lost revenue can sometimes exceed the cost of repairs.

-3. Determine what is excluded?
+What is excluded?
 Understand any limitations or exclusions, such as coverage for wear and tear.

 See If You Are Covered Today – Get Your Free Review

 Don’t wait until a breakdown happens to discover gaps in your coverage or when it costs you money.
 At Bickle Insurance, we specialize in helping manufacturers safeguard their operations with tailored risk management solutions.
-Contact us today for a free review of your current coverage and feedback if your current coverage protects you or if there are hidden gaps.